The rate of change of a function

 What is the slope of the tangent to the curve at P?

-Therefore we will consider shorter and shorter intervals of Δx, which will result in a sequence of secants --
+Therefore we will consider shorter and shorter distances Δx, which will result in a sequence of secants --

 -- a sequence of slopes.
 And we will define the tangent at P to be the limit of that sequence of slopes.